openpreserve/scape-toolwrapper/README.md

 1. **Tool description** (through the toolspec & optionally with the componentspec);
 2. **Tool invocation** (simplified) through command-line wrapping;
 3. **Artifacts generation** (associated to a tool invocation, e.g., Taverna workflow);
-4. **Packaging** of all the generated artifacts for easier distribution and installation.
+4. **Packaging** of all the generated artifacts for easier distribution and installation;
+5. **Component upload** bash utility to upload Components (Taverna workflows with semantic annotations) to myExperiment site.

 **What you'll find in this README:**
 * [Toolwrapper and the Tool Spec (toolspec)](#toolwrapper-and-the-tool-spec-toolspec)